ender74/ender74.github.io/_posts/2016-09-05-Sharing-Volumes-With-Docker-NFS.md

 Everything seems to be okay, so let's move on and store our docker volumes there.

 ### Share your data with NFS
 Since version 1.8 Docker does support Volume Driver Plugins.
 Such a Plugin can extend Docker with new volume drivers.
 For our purpose, we need a Plugin which supports Volumes on NFS shares.
 There are different plugins available.
-I chose to try [Netshare by Containx](https://github.com/ContainX/docker-volume-netshare).
+My decision was to use [Netshare by Containx](https://github.com/ContainX/docker-volume-netshare).
 Let's first try it manually.
 Connect to your host core-02 (```vagrant ssh core-02```) and run the following commands:

 ```
 $ wget https://github.com/ContainX/docker-volume-netshare/releases/download/v0.18/docker-volume-netshare_0.18_linux_amd64-bin